Vascular Surgery and Endovascular Therapy

 The Division provides vascular care at a variety of clinic locations, including our Vascular Surgery Clinic and a wound clinic, both located at The Kirklin Clinic of UAB Hospital, and the UAB Vein Clinic, located at UAB Hospital-Highlands.
 The UAB Vein Clinic offers evaluation of lower extremity venous problems, including varicose and spider veins, and the latest technology to improve appearances.
 If evaluation uncovers more serious venous disease, a full range of resources is available to address those problems.

-Focused diagnostics techniques, including vascular ultrasound and physiologic Doppler testing, are used along with radiographic imaging information to direct patient specific treatment.
+Focused diagnostic techniques, including vascular ultrasound and physiologic Doppler testing, are used along with radiographic imaging information to direct patient specific treatment.
 A vascular lab is located adjacent to the Vascular Surgery Clinic at The Kirklin Clinic of UAB Hospital.
 Vascular lab testing is commonly incorporated with outside testing to support the management of the patient’s vascular condition.
 Results from these lab studies are immediately available for the vascular physician to review with patients and further direct their care.

 Hybrid Vascular Operating Room